seatsurfing/seatsurfing.github.io/docs/admin-ui.md

 **Domains:** A list of domains which can be used your user's email addresses.
 If not a global administrator, adding a domain requires an ownership verification.
 This requires access to your domain's DNS server as a TXT record needs to be added.

 ### Auth Providers

+**Allow login of all authenticatable users:** When enabled, users can authenticate using an associated auth provider (see below) without having to be managed in Seatsurfing's internal user directory beforehand.
+A user account in Seatsurfing's database will be created upon first successful authentication.

 Auth providers are services taking care of authenticating your users using standardised, secure protocols.
 Seatsurfing currently supports the OAuth 2 protocol.

 By adding an auth provider, you can validate your Seatsurfing logins using your company's internal user directory.
 The passwords (or other identification criteria) entered by your users are not transferred to Seatsurfing when using an auth provider.